Today, an interview in TheChatterboxclub :

 It’s unsettling to see how everything comes to her with the greatest of relaxation.
 “There is a bit of luck, and a part of tenacity,” she admits.

-Here is a good example: She was contacted by the brand Delsey to personalize luggage in their boutiques in Paris and she simply told them about her passion for travelling and within a blink of an eye she was propelled into becoming a luggage-muse (I bet you didn’t know that job existed did you ?
+Here is a good example: She was contacted by the brand Delsey to customize luggage in their boutiques in Paris and she simply told them about her passion for travelling and within a blink of an eye she was propelled into becoming a luggage-muse (I bet you didn’t know that job existed did you ?
 Well neither did I!), travelling the world with husband, children and with all the designer label suitcases named under the Sun.

 For Delsey, she plays the game thoroughly with her husband Marc and their two daughters who find themselves in 2D versions, paper heroes starring in the adventures of the luggage brand.